Thanks for taking the time to learn more about the Campus for Communities of the Future!

 A Bit About Our Background

-We bring extensive experience in interactive and effective community building, web-based training, curriculum development, moderating and facilitating online, and a track record of providing often complex support, on time and on budget.
+We bring extensive experience in interactive and effective community building, web-based training and certification, curriculum development, moderating and facilitating online, and a track record of providing often complex support, on time and on budget.

 Grassroots Enterprises built their first community portal (pre-Internet) in 1994 as a BBS (Bulletin Board System).
 Subsequent joint initiatives have included the National Voluntary Sector Portal, eLearning for voluntary sector capacity building delivered by the Niagara College Centre for Community Leadership, Public Health Agency of Canada, and Alberta’s Active, Creative and Engaged (ACE) Communities initiative (capacity building, portal, and eLearning) funded by the Rural Alberta Development Fund.